Verifying Identity with EAS on Maroo

 What You Will Learn

-- ✓How to create an on-chain attestation
+- ✓How to issue an on-chain attestation

 Prerequisites